Regional (V/Line) paper ticket types

 All other services including public holidays and weekends are defined as off-peak.

-From 1 January 2016 concession customers now receive off-peak fares when travelling on non-myki weekend services.
+Concession customers receive off-peak fares when travelling on non-myki weekend services.

 Traditionally, off-peak services are quieter and you are more likely to secure a seat.